Life Skills Support Worker

 Summary

-Our client is a leading provider of support services for individuals with learning disabilities, committed to empowering individuals to lead fulfilling lives.
-They are seeking an experienced and passionate Life Skills Support Worker to join their team in Warrington to take a leading role in developing the life skills and confidence of their learners.
+A leading provider of support services for individuals with learning disabilities - committed to empowering individuals to lead fulfilling lives – is seeking an experienced and passionate Life Skills Support Worker to join their team in Warrington.

 As the Life Skills Support Worker, your key responsibilities will include: